kagaimiq/jl-uboot-tool/docs/how-to-enter-uboot.md

                               (not to scale)
 ```

-And then after detecting the acknowledge you stop sending the key and proceed to switch the USB to the host side.
+After receiving the acknowledge you stop sending the key and proceed to connecting proper USB to the chip.

 However, sometimes there are some considerations that does not line up with the ROM operation from the logical point of view,
 which probably depend more on the implementation of the dongle rather than the chip itself, which does not let to tell right away
 how to send the key so that the entry into USB download mode would be guaranteed to work on many chips without any trouble.

-For example, chips like BR23 or BR25 really doesn't like to have USB connected too late, if you'll do so then it won't really
-respond to any USB control packets and the chip will just reboot likely by being reset by the watchdog because of a crash or something like that.
+For example, chips like BR23 or BR25 really doesn't like to have USB connected too late, if you'll do so then it won't respond to any activity on the USB bus the chip will just reboot likely by being reset by the watchdog because of a crash or something like that.
+Maybe a busy loop?

 On other hand, chips like BR17 or BR21 does not have these strict requirements on the USB connection - you can connect the USB to the chip
 whenever you want, until the chip gets reset by the watchdog after ~4 seconds likely because of the USB SOF detection code having a busy loop
 without feeding the watchdog.
-But anyway, here the situation is not so strict as in BR23/BR25 case.
+But anyway, there the situation is not so strict as in BR23/BR25 case.

 At least I can suggest connecting the USB to the chip as quickly as possible, as well as using robust USB switching method,
 so that the chip picks up the USB without any trouble.